You're the Cream in My Coffee

 The song provided a backdrop for the 1980 television play Cream in My Coffee by English dramatist Dennis Potter.

 This song was used as the theme song for The Mrs Bradley Mysteries in 2000 and it was recorded by BBC Records and sung by Graham Dalby and The Grahamophones in a re-creation of Jack Hylton's 1928 version.

 Broadway actress Carol Channing recorded the song for her 1994 album Jazz Baby.
 The song was also recorded by Seth MacFarlane on his debut album, Music Is Better Than Words.

-In addition, it is interpolated with other D-B-H hits in the revised 1993 version of the songwriters’ most popular musical Good News when Coach Bill Johnson awkwardly reveals his romantic interest in a colleague (“I’m not a poet - how well I know it”, 1st line of song’s 1993 intro).
+In addition, it is interpolated with other D-B-H hits in the revised 1993 version of the songwriters’ most popular musical Good News when Coach Bill Johnson awkwardly reveals his romantic interest in a colleague (“I’m not a poet - how well I know it”, 1st line of song's 1993 intro).

+The original lyrics and music of the song entered the public domain in the United States in 2024.